 Dr. Miller grew up in Collierville, TN.
 She and her husband Nick currently reside in East Memphis and have a particularly cool orange tabby named Rufus.
 She is an avid Mississippi State fan and loves football and tailgating season.
 She also enjoys traveling and cooking.

 Jane Ashley Huey, DVM, MS, Diplomate ACVO

 Dr. Huey grew up right across the Mississippi river in Clarkedale, AR, but has lived in many places over the last several years.
 She received her undergraduate degree from the University of Arkansas in Fayetteville.
 Then, she attended Auburn University College of Veterinary Medicine to obtain her Doctorate of Veterinary Medicine.
 She also performed a rotating small animal internship at the University of Missouri in Columbia for one year.
-After that, she completed a three-year residency in ophthalmology and received my master’s in biological science from Kansas State University.
+After that, she completed a three-year residency in ophthalmology and received her master’s in biological science from Kansas State University.
 After living in the Southeast and Midwest, Dr. Huey was ready for a big change, so she moved to San Diego, CA, where she practiced veterinary ophthalmology for two years.